A smart shopper's guide to rented mailing lists

 3. Do you have lists of your own that would be valuable to include in the mailing?

 The key to successfully combining lists for a single mailing is to make sure your mailing services provider has a high-quality merge/purge process that will carefully identify and remove duplicate addresses before mailing.
-(We'll be writing a follow-up blog post about this topic in the coming months.
-Be sure to check back!)

 Help when you need it